-Indeed, the French, Italy and Austria Alps offer up some of the world’s very best snowboarding pistes.
-Snowboarding is available in all nine hand-picked, snow-sure resorts offered by Mark Warner staying at one of our cosy chalet hotel bases.
+Indeed, the French and Austrian Alps offer up some of the world’s very best snowboarding pistes.
+Snowboarding is available in all eight hand-picked, snow-sure resorts offered by Mark Warner staying at one of our cosy chalet hotel bases.

 St Anton is particularly well rated by freeriders, as well as being popular for its lively après-ski scene, while family-friendly Tignes is much-loved for being one of the first European resorts to have actively welcomed snowboarders.
 Tignes continues to host national and international events and is often used for snowboard instructor courses and for training camps and events by snowboard teams and board manufacturers.
 And access to the Grande Motte Glacier means you can board in Tignes almost year-round.

 Snowboarding can be learnt at any age, but as with skiing it’s best to book lessons with a professional to get off on a firm footing.
 Most schools will teach children to snowboard from the age of seven, although technological advances have made it easier for younger children to learn.
 Mark Warner works closely with the best ski and snowboarding schools in each destination.
 We can also arrange snowboard and boot hire for everyone from beginners to advanced freestylers.